michael-wall/commerce-selected-order/README.md

 - Ensure the Liferay source code for this file is checked for updates when the custom modules are updated to a newer QR version.s

 ## Configuration ##
 - Go to System Settings > Commerce > Custom Commerce Order.
-Check the 'Enabled' checkbox, populate 'Commerce Channel Group ID' with the commerceChannelGroupId from the Commerce enabled Site and populate the Currency Code to use e.g. USD.
+Check the 'Enabled' checkbox, populate 'Commerce Channel Group ID' with the commerceChannelGroupId from the Commerce enabled Site (e.g. visit the Site in browser, view Source Code and search for commerceChannelGroupId) and populate the Currency Code to use e.g. USD.
 - Go to System Settings > Platform > Module Container > Component Blacklist and add the following to the list of Blacklisted Components: com.liferay.portal.security.sso.openid.connect.internal.servlet.filter.auto.login.OpenIdConnectAutoLoginFilter
 - Note: If already using a ComponentBlacklistConfiguration.config file in the Liferay PaaS repository then update that file instead of configuring through the GUI.
 - If the custom modules are removed ensure that the OpenIdConnectAutoLoginFilter class is un-blacklisted, otherwise OIDC SSO users will not be able to login.